USS Worden (CG-18): 1980

 After a relaxing six days in Kenya, USS Worden returned to the Gulf of Oman, resuming her role as Air Defence Commander on 22 June 1980, the cruiser continued to operate with the Eisenhower and Constellation Battle Groups before she again departed Gonzo Station on 6 July 1980, this time for good, steaming south east and arriving in Perth/Fremantle, Western Australia, at A Shed, Victoria Quay, Fremantle Harbour on 16 July 1980.

 Unlike her last visit in 1977, this time the USS Worden's crew had the cities of Perth and Fremantle all to themselves.
 To quote from the Ship's Command History, "The hospitality and friendly reception was overwhelming.
 The "Dial a Sailor" lines were flooded with calls, the Chief Petty Officers were treated to a party at the naval base (HMAS Leeuwin) nearby.
 Fremantle put a big spread on for the crew, and the Wardroom (Officers) was treated to a cocktail party by the Australian-American Association of Fremantle at the Town Hall.
 Perth isn't far off and many WORDEN sailors found liberty there exciting."
 USS Worden was open to the public, and over 4000 visitors toured the ship.

 But during the visit the USS Worden lost a crewmember, with Fire Control Technician (Missile Fire Control) First Class (FTM1) Moss USN, who fell into Fremantle Harbour during the visit and drowned.

 USS Worden departed Fremantle on 21 July 1980 and headed home to Japan, with a stop in Subic Bay, arriving at Yokosuka on 3 August 1980, ending her 1980 Indian Ocean deployment of 114 days.
-But there was no rest for USS Worden and her crew, as the crew and homeport changeover with USS Reeves drew closer with USS Reeves arriving on 14 August, and the crew transfer taking place on 19 August 1980, with 104 Worden crewmen transferring to USS Reeves and remaining in Japan, and 119 Reeves crew moving on board USS Worden for the trip to USS Worden's new homeport of Pearl Harbour, Hawaii, which began when USS Worden departed Yokosuka for the final time as a homeport ship on 25 August 1980.
+But there was no rest for USS Worden and her crew, as the crew and homeport changeover with USS Reeves drew closer with USS Reeves arriving on 14 August, and the crew transfer taking place on 19 August 1980, with 104 Worden crewmen transferring to USS Reeves and remaining in Japan, and 119 Reeves crew moving on board USS Worden for the trip to USS Worden's new homeport of Pearl Harbor, Hawaii, which began when USS Worden departed Yokosuka for the final time as a homeport ship on 25 August 1980.
 For this cruise many of the crewmembers family sailed on board to Hawaii, the first 'Tiger' cruise USS Worden had undertaken in many years.